Dreambound

 1. Education: You need to complete a state-approved psychiatric technician training program.
 These programs typically include both classroom instruction and hands-on clinical experience.

-2. Legal Requirements: After finishing the training program, you need to pass the examination for Psychiatric Technicians administered by the Mississippi State Board of Mental Health.
-This test evaluates your proficiency in providing care for individuals with mental illnesses.
-While psychiatric technicians aren't obligated to acquire a state license, some employers may favor candidates who have completed a certified psychiatric technician training program.
+2. Legal Requirements: After completing the training program, you must pass the Mississippi State Board of Mental Health's examination for Psychiatric Technicians.
+This exam assesses your knowledge and skills in providing care for individuals with mental illnesses.

 3. Background Check: You must undergo a criminal background check as part of the application process.
 Certain criminal convictions may disqualify you from becoming a Psychiatric Technician.